reslear/simple-siwe/README.md

   uri: "https://example.com/resource", // RFC 3986 URI referring to the resource
   version: "1.0", // Current version of the message
   chainId: 1, // EIP-155 Chain ID
-  nonce: "0xABCDEF123456", // Randomized token used to prevent replay attacks
+  nonce, // Randomized token used to prevent replay attacks
   issuedAt: new Date().toISOString() // ISO 8601 datetime string of the current time })

 // Verify a message with a signature const isVerified = await verify({ message, signature: "0x..." })

-// Generate a nonce
-const nonce = generateNonce()
 ```

 ### Backend & Frontend Implementation